 Samuel’s uncle Josiah Coe had purchased land in that area of southeastern Ohio in 1803 so it’s possible that Samuel already knew of the abundant natural resources.
 At some point, Samuel purchased 350 acres in the Brown Township near where Moonville would eventually be situated.
 In the 1850’s, the railroads were beginning to boom and expand westward.
 One of those railroads, the Marletta and Cincinnati Railroad (M&C) had been experiencing financial difficulties and decided to offer stock subscriptions to encourage property owners to allow M&C track to be routed through their land.

-Samuel Coe, in the spirit of entrepreneurship, offered to allow M&C to lay track through his property for free – the caveat being that he would have a railroad at his disposal to haul away the coal on his property to sell to the burgeoning coal markets.
+Samuel Coe, in entrepreneurial spirit, offered to allow M&C to lay track through his property for free – the caveat being that he would have a railroad at his disposal to haul away the coal on his property to sell to the burgeoning coal markets.

 The rail company was not in a great financial position at that time and had already made plans to lay track in another area, but the deal was so enticing that they agreed to Coe’s offer.
 In approximately 1856 the town of Moonville sprung up as a railroad town, surrounded by coal and clay mining operations.
 The town was never more than about one hundred residents, but it did have a school, cemetery, post office, store, train depot and a saloon.
 Homes were built up in the hills and hollows surrounding the town and for awhile the area boomed with mining production – even providing iron ore to build weaponry for the Civil War.

 By the late 1880’s the M&C was bought out by the Baltimore & Ohio (B&O) Railroad.
 The town of Moonville gradually declined as natural mining resources were depleted.
-In 1947 the last family left the town and today all that remains are building foundations and the nearby Moonville Tunnel, which is the subject of ghost stories and legends (click to enlarge image below).
+In 1947 the last family left the town and today all that remains are building foundations and the nearby Moonville Tunnel, which is the subject of ghost stories and legends.

 The job of brakeman was one of the most dangerous in the railroad business.
 As the job title implies, they were responsible for helping the train brake, sometimes in precarious situations such as turns and downhill runs.
 In those railroad boom years, brakeman accidents and deaths were all too common.
 Some claim that they have seen a “ghost” walking along the tracks and under the tunnel, supposedly a brakeman:

 According to a web site devoted to Moonville and its history, there isn’t much left to see at the cemetery.
-Many head stones are missing (web site cites a custom that grave stones are taken and used for walkways and steps).
-Several members of the Coe family, including Samuel and Emaline, are buried here.
+Many head stones are missing (web site says that a custom was to take grave stones and use them for walkways and steps).